 Back in the day (some may call it the olden days), I always remember Halloween being on October 31st.
-One day.
 How is it that Halloween has gone from an event that lasted a few hours to one that seems to go on for weeks?
-Between sports teams, neighbourhood parties, community events and school activities, Halloween lasts a ‘candy-induced-eternity’.
-This is probably why Halloween has slowly transitioned some of us, from the ‘most favourite holiday of the year’, as a child, to the ‘most agonizing holiday of the year’, as a parent.
+Between sports teams, neighbourhood parties, community events, and school activities, Halloween lasts a ‘candy-induced-eternity’.

 Create Candy Experiments